zlabjp/kubernetes-scripts/README.md

 This repository contains some useful scripts for operating Kubernetes.

 - `create-kubeconfig`: Create a kubeconfig with the specified serviceaccount token and output it to stdout.
-- `wait-for-pods-to-be-running`: Wait for all pods to be running in the current namespace.
+- `wait-until-pods-ready`: Wait for all pods to be ready in the current namespace.

 ## License